Frequently asked questions

 Government is suspending payments of Nova Scotia and Canada student loans from March 30 to September 30, 2020.
 The suspension is automatic.
 The Nova Scotia Student Assistance office remains operational, applications are being assessed, inquiries responded to and funds are being issued.
 They have moved to online services only (no phone calls).
 Use the ‘Ask Us’ feature in MyPATH for secure inquiries.
 If you don’t have a MyPATH account, you can send questions to email@example.com

-The deadline to file your income tax and benefit return has been extended from April 30 to June 1, 2020.
-The deadline to pay any 2019 balance has been extended to August 31, 2020.
+The deadline to pay any 2019 income tax balance has been extended to August 31, 2020.